AuroraKy/3xCredits/README.md

 Originally used exclusively in [CelesteCardCollection](https://github.com/AuroraKy/CelesteCardCollection).

+Currently supported: Joker Cards, Decks, Vouchers, Tarot Cards, Planet Cards, Spectral Cards, Enhancements, Editions, Boosters

+Currently **NOT** supported (Will probably add in the future): Challenges, Blinds, Stickers, Seals

+Probably will never be supported: Achievements, Ranks, Suits, Stakes, PokerHands.
+None of these really have collections to view them at.

 To use this mod depend on it in your mod.json by adding "3xCredits (==1.*~)" to dependencies

 Example: